pachecobruno/aries-data/README.md

 `lastExecuted` is the date this particular activity was executed as a part of the currently running workflow.

 #### Task implementation
 Workflows should be broken out into small, managable pieces that don't try to do to much.
 A typical workflow might have three steps.
 (1) Extract, or query for some data that exists in a database, or API.
 (2) Transform the output into a format that the destination can work with.
-(3) Load the product of the last steps into a destination database.
-A workflow like this would have three activities, one for each piece.
+(3) Load the resulting file of the last steps into a destination database.
+A workflow like this would have three activities, one for each step.

 The steps before the final load of the data, typically produce output files and load them to s3, for the next task to pick up and work with.
-The returned value of a task is passed in as the input (`activityTask.input`) to the next task.
+The returned value of `onTask` is passed in as the input.
+Activities in the middle of the workflow can access these intermediate output files using `activityTask.input` to get the string that was returned from the previous activities `onTask`.

+Currently, `onTask` should only return strings, or `undefined` and it is usually an s3 object key.

+## Roadmap
+[] Better support for JSON serialization for `onTask` return values.
+Some activities might need to output multiple files as its output, and other activities may need to recieve multiple file names.
+[] Abstractions around s3 file uploads.
+This could be a `@s3Result` decorator that automatically takes the returned value, uploads/streams it to s3, and returns a JSON object containing s3 keys.
+[] More flexible error handling.
+[] CLI tooling to create/work with activities.